brandur/sorg/content/articles/minimal-analytics.md

 (Create a new "lifecycle rule" under the `Management` section of a bucket.
 The settings from there are all straightforward.)

-With logging set up, your ready to sync logs down and start using GoAccess.
+With logging set up, you're ready to sync logs down and start using GoAccess.

 ### Git ergonomics (#git-ergonomics)